 Log into my.pitt.edu.
 Click on Student Services > Link to Student Center > Self Service > Student Center.
 Click on the green "Search for Classes" box on the right side of the screen.

 The Law School course list contains more detailed information, such as course type for registration priority; exam and grading methods; and in some cases, additional information from the instructor.
 You can access that list here:

 The Enrollment Worksheet can help you organize your class schedule prior to registration.
 You can print an enrollment worksheet here:

-During the registration appointment period (March 25 – April 5), eligible second- and third-year students can register for courses according to the following priorities (course types are defined below):
+During the registration appointment period October 28 – November 8), eligible second- and third-year students can register for courses according to the following priorities.
+The priorities apply to all students, including joint degree students.
+Students who participate in a joint degree program do not receive course preference for registration. (priority course types are defined below):